Kitware/ParaView/Plugins/GmshReader/README.md

 ParaView/VTK reader for visualization of high-order polynomial solutions under the Gmsh format.
 Version: 1.0

-See Copyright.txt, License.txt and Credits.txt for respectively copyright,
+See Copyright.txt, License.txt and Credits.txt for respective copyright,
-license and authors informations.
+license and authors information.
 You should have received a copy of these files along with ParaViewGMSHReaderPlugin.

 -For more information on Gmsh see http://geuz.org/gmsh/